 301 | Permanent redirects: requested resource moved permanently to another location. |

-302 | Temporary redirects: requested resource moved temporarily to another location. |
+302 | Temporary redirects: The requested resource has been moved temporarily to another location. |

 400 | Bad Request |